Fortline89/ELK-project/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses: Personal IP

 Machines within the network can only be accessed by SSH.
-- Which machine did you allow to access your ELK VM?
-Jump Box
-- What was its IP address?
-10.0.0.4
+- The Jump Box with IP 10.0.0.4 is allowed to access the ELK VM

 A summary of the access policies in place can be found in the table below.